 Select this location with the projector placed on the table behind the screen.
 Note that a special rear projection screen is required.

 3. Front Ceiling

-Select this location with the projector suspended upside-down from the ceiling in front of the screen.
-Purchase the BenQ Projector Ceiling Mount Kit from your dealer to mount your projector on the ceiling.
+Select this location with the projector suspended upside-down in front of the screen.
+Purchase the BenQ Projector Ceiling/Wall Mount Kit from your dealer to mount your projector.

 4. Rear Ceiling